Burloe/GoLogger/README.md

 # ![GoLogger.svg](https://github.com/Burloe/GoLogger/blob/main/addons/GoLogger/GoLogger.svg) GoLogger
- A basic lightweight logging system for game events in into a .log file for Godot 4.<br><br>
+ A basic lightweight logging system for game events in into an external .log file for Godot 4.<br><br>

 ## Introduction
 Have you ever found yourself working on multiple new features or a large system involving numerous scripts, adding countless print statements to debug?
 This can clutter the output, making the information difficult to decipher and even harder to manage.
 Or perhaps you want your game to record events to help debug issues that your players encounter, especially when you can’t access their instance.
 In that case, creating a logging system to record game events could provide a snapshot of the events leading up to a bug or crash.